 \subsection{Safety with Input Delay in Dynamic Environment}

 Finally, we consider the scenario when safety needs to be guaranteed for the time delay system~(\ref{eq:system_delay}) in a dynamic environment described by the state $e(t)$ and the environmental safe set $S_{\rm e}$.
+We assume that the state $e(t)$ of the environment is a continuously differentiable function of time\footnote{In case of a higher relative degree ${r>1}$, the state $e(t)$ of the environment must be $r$ times continuously differentiable.
+While we omit in-depth discussion about higher relative degrees, an example is shown in Section~\ref{sec:segway}.}.

-In Theorem~\ref{thm:safety_delay}, the key step to achieve safety was to predict the state of the system over the time interval $[t,t+\tau]$.
-Similarly, this section will rely on a prediction for the environment.
-For simplicity of exposition, we assume that the future state of the environment is determined by the current state in the form:
+In Theorem~\ref{thm:safety_delay}, the key step to achieve safety was to predict the system's state over the time interval $[t,t+\tau]$.
+Now we make a {\em prediction of the environment} and rely on its future state ${e_{\rm p}(t) = e(t+\tau)}$.
+Typically, the future state $e_{\rm p}(t)$ depends on the current state $e(t)$, as emphasized by the notation: